ShinshiDevs/aurum-hikari/docs/index.md

 The current version of the documentation is designed for Hikari.

 ### Aurum
-A flexible framework for handling commands and components with integrations.
+A flexible framework for handling commands and components.

 Create your bot easily and simply without worrying about speed, resources usage.
 You can create your own custom implementations of Aurum's components – your freedom of action is our top priority.